 “He kept a list in his wallet of everyone's birthdays.
 Handwritten.
 I found out because it fell out once and I saw mine on it — with a little star next to it.”

-— His friend, Sarah
+— His friend, Maria

 What it becomes

-Chapter One — The Porch
+Chapter One — The Porch · An illustrative example

 Five people shared five separate moments.
 None of them knew the others' stories.
 Together, they wrote a chapter.

-The family’s role is simple: begin the project and approve the result.
+Begin a Memorial →The family’s role is simple: begin the project and approve the result.
 Everything in between is handled for you.

 Share your loved one's name, your contact info, and the people who should be invited.
-Pay $2,000.
+Pay $2,500.
 It takes about five minutes.

 We handle all the outreach — texts, reminders, follow-ups.
 You'll receive updates as memories arrive, but you don't need to do anything.